Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Syndrome extraction

-Figure~\ref{fig:readout_config}(d) shows the cooperativity $\eta$ per atom for the $\ket{1}\!\rightarrow\!\ket{e_{+}}$ transition, accounting for (i) the reduction in atom–cavity coupling and decay rate due to the dressed-state nature of $\ket{e_+}$, (ii) the Gaussian mode Rayleigh range, which reduces coupling for atoms farther from the cavity center along $z$, and (iii) the electric field profile of higher-order modes, which results in lower atom-cavity coupling as $n$ increases.
-The resulting average cooperativity is $\bar{\eta}\!=\!6.8$, with a standard deviation of $\sigma_\eta\!=\!1.9$ across the array.
-This configuration enables fast, high-fidelity fluorescence readout.
-The atoms are individually addressed by probe beams with Rabi frequency $\Omega_{\mathrm{p}}/(2\pi)\!=\!15\mathrm{MHz}$ and detuning $\Delta_{\mathrm{p}}/(2\pi)\!=\!120\mathrm{MHz}$ relative to the dressed transition of each atom, while the corresponding cavity mode is kept on resonance with the probe field ($\Delta_{\mathrm{cav}}\!=\!0$).
-Under these conditions, each atom in state $\ket{1}$ scatters $\sim\!20$ photons into the cavity mode within $\SI{10}{\micro s}$ at a collection efficiency exceeding $80\%$.
 The combination of individual probe addressing and frequency separation between cavity modes suppresses crosstalk to below $10^{-5}$.
 Additionally, assuming $p_{\mathrm{synd}}\!=\!5 \!\times\!
 10^{-3}$, the dispersive frequency shift of a given cavity mode due to the presence of faulty syndrome qubits in other modes is smaller than $10\%$ of the cavity linewidth, leading to less than a $10\%$ decrease in the collection efficiency.
 Furthermore, the frequency stability of the dressed state ensures that readout times vary by less than $10\%$, as the frequency fluctuations are small compared to the probe detuning $\Delta_{\mathrm{p}}$.
 Alternatively, other readout techniques could be employed to achieve comparable or improved performance by coupling light into the different cavity modes via the mode sorter; however, a detailed description of such methods lies beyond the scope of this work.